davidjbuchanan/MS3-lockdown/README.md

 Content from https://www.jamieoliver.com/recipes/category/books/keep-cooking-and-carry-on/ https://fiveminutemum.com/ https://www.youtube.com/channel/UC295-Dw_tDNtZXFeAPAW6Aw

-Add_recioes:
+Add_recipes:

-The ability to add ingredients in a one-at-a-time fashion was effected by making the form interactive: the 'add ingredoent' button  generated a new input field on user's demand thus allowing the inputing of data to be made easy and thus enhancing the user's experience.
-Initial development using JQuery's 'append' method furnished the correct effect on the webpage; however, the new input fields failed to acheive uniqueness i.e. faied to increment in numerical value within the 'name' attribute.
-This led to MongoDB Atlas' failure to pick up the entered data, a solution was sought.
+The ability to add ingredients in a one-at-a-time fashion was effected by making the form interactive: the 'add ingredoent' button was included in the form and it generated a new input field on user's demand.
+Thus allowing the inputing of data to be made easy; enhancing the user's experience.
+Initial development using JQuery's 'append' method furnished the correct effect on the webpage; however, the new input fields failed to acheive uniqueness i.e. failed to increment in numerical value within the 'name' attribute.
+This led to MongoDB Atlas' failure to pick up the entered data; a solution was sought.
 The JQuery was revised to include the 'clone' method but this returned the same outcome as previously described.
-It was then on review of the Python3 code within the ap.py file, that it was noticed that the 'ingredient.insert_one(request.form.to_dict())' command did not allow the addition of multiple data objects to MongoDB Atlas.
-Once this was updated to produce an array the problem was solved.
+It was then on review of the Python3 code within the app.py file, that it was noticed that the 'ingredient.insert_one(request.form.to_dict())' command did not allow the addition of multiple data objects to MongoDB Atlas.
+Once this was updated to produce an array the problem was solved: see code snippet 'submit = {"ingredients": request.form.getlist("ingredients"),}' in the app.py file.

+To compliment the 'add ingredient' button a 'delete ingredient' button was also sought to improve users' UX.
+This was far more rapidly constructed by employment of JQuery's remove() method.
+However the original design was of little practical use as it resulted in the stepwise deletion of input fields including the original.
+To remedy this an if statement was introduced: see code snipet 'if (div.length > 1)'.
+This stopped deletion of the original input field.

+The add and delete button feature was then implemented for the 'procedures' field in both the 'add recipe' and 'edit recipe' pages.

+Edit recipes:
+A webpage to enable the editing of existing records was made possible by recycling most of the 'all records' page.
+Input of Jinja code allowed for the records held on MngoDB Atlas to be iterated through and displayed as required.